 Before filling out an application please read through the following document to answer some of the common questions we get and to make sure that our puppies are right for you.
 If your questions aren't answered on this page feel free to contact us.

 How do I get on your waiting list?

 After reading through this page to answer any common questions you might have, fill out a Puppy Application.
-You will be contacted within 48 hours to confirm you are added to the list.
+You will be contacted within 48 hours to let you know that we have received your application and if it was approved.
 If you do not receive a confirmation please contact us to make sure we have received it.
-There is no deposit needed to be on the list, but we ask that if you do find a puppy in the meantime or change your mind that you contact us to be removed from the list.
+Once your application is approved, we require a $25 non-refundable administration fee to be sent (e-transfer, PayPal, or cash/cheque if you are local).
+Your application will not be considered if this fee is not paid.
+If you end up getting a puppy from us, the fee will be put towards the final cost of your puppy.
+We ask that if you do find a puppy in the meantime or change your mind that you contact us to be removed from the list.